Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 <img src='Slide07.png' alt='  ' title='Slide: 7' border='1'  width='85%%'/>

 This is a taster of what data looks like in the kids of repositories we are talking about.
-This site contains harvested metadata about holdings on Australian Indigenous Languages in University of Queensland Libraries.
+This site contains harvested metadata about holdings on Australian Indigenous Languages in The University of Queensland Libraries.

 </section>